Ra-Na/nextcloud-appimage-autoupdate/readme.md

-Put it where you keep the nextcloud dektop clients appimages (usually ~/Downloads), make it executable `chmod +x runnc.sh` and run it on each startup, e.g. by putting
+Put it where you keep the nextcloud dektop clients appimages (usually ~/Downloads), make it executable `chmod +x runnc.sh` and run it on each startup automatically.

-`/home/USERNAME/Downloads/runnc.sh`   (`~/Downloads/runnc.sh` may not work)

-as a "startup applications preferences" command.